Apple Intelligence

 To help people improve the quality of their writing, add proofreading and rewriting tools to your app by adopting the Writing Tools API.
 The standard system text views already integrate support for Writing tools, and you can customize the experience to suit your app’s needs.
 You can also add Writing Tools support to your app’s Adding Writing Tools support to a custom UIKit view using the provided APIs.
 When adding Writing Tools to your app:

-Generate creative images from a concept
+Generate images and Genmoji from concepts